WeTransfer/wt-api-docs/source/includes/_sdks.md

 ## V1 compatible SDKs

 These SDKs are **only** compatible with V1 of the API.
-Based on community efforts they will become compatible with V1 **and V2** of the WeTransfer API.
-Feel free to file issues or PRs to help them along! :)
+As they are entirely community-created, feel free to lend a hand and help them become compatible with **V2** of the WeTransfer API as well!

 <section class="sdks">
   <article class="sdk sdk-php">